What is dysthymia?

 How is dysthymia diagnosed?

-A diagnosis may be made after a careful psychiatric exam and medical history done by a mental health professional.
+A diagnosis may be made after a careful medical and history and psychiatric exam by a mental health professional.

 How is dysthymia treated?